cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

     to

     > What is your current ZIP code?
-* Item A4, asking about other sick in the local community, added.
+* Item A4, asking about others who are sick in the local community, added.
 * Additional page breaks.

 ## Wave 3